dmwatson/nanofan_controller/README.md

 ### Models

-Included in the repository are the STL files for a case I designed and 3D printed.
+Included in the repository are the STL files for a case designed to be 3D printed.
 It's a snap fit design so you can open it back up more easily and access the hardware.
 You can print it yourself also or give a go at the OpenSCAD source file to modify it.

 The lid is recessed to hold the fan on top and will accommodate a 120mm fan with grilles.
 I used [this model](https://www.thingiverse.com/thing:263573) for my fan grilles.